folio-org/stripes/doc/dev-guide.md

 * `okapiInterfaces` -- an optional object containing dependencies on back-end modules provided via Okapi.
 Each dependency is expressed by an entry whose key is a FOLIO interface name such as `users` or `circulation`, and whose corresponding value is a two-faceted [interface-version number](https://github.com/folio-org/okapi/blob/master/doc/guide.md#versioning-and-dependencies).
 Each entry expresses a dependency on the specified Okapi interface at the indicated version or higher (but within the same major version).

-* `permissionsets` -- an optional list of permission-sets describing access to parts of the user-facing application that the module implements.
+* `permissionSets` -- an optional list of permission-sets describing access to parts of the user-facing application that the module implements.
 These will typically be very high-level permissions, most likely defined as the union of several high-level permissions provided by back-end modules.
 They are provided in exactly the same format as those in [a back-end module's `ModuleDescriptor.json`](https://github.com/folio-org/okapi/blob/master/doc/guide.md#example-4-complete-moduledescriptor).

 * `queryResource` -- if defined, this is the name of an anointed stripes-connect resource whose contents always reflect the query parameters of the URL, and which can be mutated to change the URL.
 See [URL navigation](#url-navigation) below.